nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - All fields are Required.
 - NRIC for pic/ must contain the valid NRIC of a Patient in MediLink Contacts.
 - NRIC for dic/ must contain the valid NRIC of a Doctor in MediLink Contacts.
-- There must not be conflicting Appointments. (eg. the doctor already has an appointment with another patient at the same time) However, the duration of each appointment is flexible and up to the users.
+- There must not be conflicting Appointments (eg. the doctor already has an appointment with another patient at the same time).
+However, the duration of each appointment is flexible and up to the users.
 As long as appointments are not at the exact same time, users can add it in.

 </div>